Syslogine/docsy/userguide/content/en/docs/faq.md

 ---
+title: "Frequently Asked Questions"
-title: "FAQ"
+linkTitle: "FAQ"
 menu: main
 weight: 800
----

-# Frequently Asked Questions
+description: >
   Welcome to our FAQ page, where we aim to answer your most common questions about Syslogine and related topics.
 If you have further questions, feel free to reach out.
+---

 ## Using Syslogine